lamini-ai/lamini-examples/rag.md

 ## Introduction

-Suppose you're interested in knowing today's Bitcoin price, but the model responds.
+Suppose you're interested in knowing today's Bitcoin price, but the model responds:
 ```
 I'm sorry, but my training only includes information up to Jan 2022...
 ```

-What if you want to know the worst products your company launched in 2023, but the model replies
+What if you want to know the most successful product your company has launched, but the model replies:
 ```
 I apologize, but I don't have access to real-time data or specific information about your company.
 ```